Bose–Einstein condensate: Bogoliubov theory for weakly interacting gas

-The original interacting system can be converted to a system of non-interacting particles with a dispersion law.
+The weakly interacting Bose gas can be converted to a system of non-interacting particles with a dispersion law.

 Gross–Pitaevskii equation

 In some simplest cases, the state of condensed particles can be described with a nonlinear Schrödinger equation, also known as Gross–Pitaevskii or Ginzburg–Landau equation.
 The validity of this approach is actually limited to the case of ultracold temperatures, which fits well for the most alkali atoms experiments.